MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-existing-servers.md

 	- **Untrusted domain**: Discovery page dooesn't appear
 	- **Disjointed namespace**: Enter the hos FQDN and select **Skip AD verification**.

-6. In **Target resources** specify the computers you want to add.
+6. In **Target resources**, specify the computers you want to add.
 Repeat for all hosts.
 If discovery succeeds the host will be listed under **Computer name**.
 Add as follows:

 	- **Trusted domain or disjointed namespace**: Select the check box next to each computer that you want to add, and then click Next.
 If you specified a cluster name or cluster node in the previous step, select the check box next to the cluster name.
 (The cluster name is listed together with the associated cluster nodes.)
 	- **Untrusted domain**: Enter the FQDN or IP address of the server or cluster that you want to add, and then click Add.
 For a cluster, you can enter an FQDN or IP address of the cluster or of one of the cluster nodes.